Hurricane Hazel: United States

 After North Carolina, the storm went through Virginia, West Virginia, Maryland, Delaware, New Jersey, Pennsylvania, and New York.
 In general, power was knocked out and trees were downed.
 Wind gusts throughout the area reached 160 km/h.
-Effects of the storm was able to break the incomplete battleship USS Kentucky from its moorings when she was based in Philadelphia Naval Shipyard as a parts ship, resulting in her running aground.

 Though not near the center, a gust of 182 km/h was recorded in Battery Park, the highest wind speed ever recorded within the municipal boundaries of New York City.

 Rain amounts were heavier on the western side of the storm.
 In West Virginia, the average amount of rain received was 230 mm with localized amounts of 300 mm reported in the Appalachians.
 To the north in Pittsburgh, only 90 mm of rain was reported.

 To the east, the Washington, D.C. area was particularly affected, and considerable flooding was reported in the Virginias and Maryland.
 Much of the grounds of the Naval Academy in Annapolis were flooded, putting midshipmen to work the next day to clean up the debris.
 New Jersey escaped major flooding as the high tide was low enough, but to the south in Chesapeake Bay, the majority of crab pots were destroyed.
 Hazel lost a considerable amount of moisture when crossing the Allegheny Mountains, which raised rivers and streams in the Pittsburgh area significantly above the flood mark.
 In Pennsylvania, the winds were still high enough to unroof several homes.

 In upstate New York, the storm blocked highways and railroads.
 The 491 ft tower of television station WTVE in Elmira was toppled by wind gusts; the station was off the air for 19 months.